 Kids and adults who need elemental formula may have a difficult time drinking enough of it.
 To maintain proper nutrition, some require tube feeding to allow the formula to go directly into the stomach.

-Tube feeding, also called enteral nutrition, is a way food can get into your body if you are unable to eat or unable to eat enough.
-Food in liquid form or formula is given through a tube into the stomach or small intestine.
+Tube feeding, also called enteral nutrition, is a way food and drink can get into the body if a person is unable to eat/drink or unable to eat/drink enough.
+Food in liquid form, formula, fluids and medicine can be given through a tube into the stomach or small intestine.

 There are different types of feeding tubes and a doctor will determine what type of tube is required based on the person's needs.

 - A nasogastric tube - often called an NG-tube.
 This tube is inserted through the nose and runs down to the stomach.
 It is used for short term tube feeding.

 - A nasojejunal tube - often called an NJ-tube or Transpyloric (TP).
 This tube is inserted through the nose and runs through the stomach and down to the jejunum (small intestine).

 - A gastrostomy tube - sometimes called a G-tube.
 This tube is inserted into the stomach through a small opening made in the abdominal wall.
 They include a PEG (percutaneous endoscopic gastrostomy) and low profile device/button (balloon and non-balloon).

 - A jejunal or jejunostomy tube/button (skin level device) – sometimes called a J-tube.
 This tube is inserted into the jejunum (small intestine) through a small opening in the abdominal wall.